trippuroskie/trippuroskie/README.md

 - 👋 Hi, I’m @trippuroskie

-- 👀 I’m interested in learning about basically anything.
+- 👀 I’m interested in learning about basically everything.
 I'm also interested in getting outside whether it be snowboarding, biking, trail running, hiking, climbing or surfing.
         I'd like to be able to live a life balanced with technology and the nature world.

 - 🌱 I’m currently learning python, CSS, HTML, javascript, DAX